Oleksandr Usyk responds to Tyson Fury over rematch clause

 Fury had said, “Usyk’s people have been talking about rematch clauses and all that b******s,” but Usyk responded in a social-media video: “Greedy belly, the rematch clause came from your side, not mine.

-“Stop whining and talking, be a man.
+“Stop whining and ducking, be a man.
 Send the contract or vacate the belt.
 I need undisputed and not to play your stupid games.”

 Earlier in the day, Usyk’s promoter Alex Krassyuk had told Talksport: “When we started the negotiations, Fury’s side was the first to ask for the rematch.
 They were the first to ask for the rematch, and we supported this.
 As soon as Usyk accepts a ‘no rematch’ clause, they will still be searching for another thing to find, and pull out of the fight.